90125: Songs

 "Leave It" developed from a bass line from Squire and a melody from Rabin.
 When it came to recording the song, the band were not satisfied with the drum sound they were getting in the studio, so they recorded the vocals first.
 However, one of the engineers had removed the song's click track time references, causing various synchronisation problems.
 Rabin spent as much as three days re-doing the vocals onto a Synclavier, but it "didn't feel completely right.
 So we redid the whole thing on top of the Synclavier stuff", a process that took several weeks.

 The lyrics to "Our Song" mentions the city of Toledo, Ohio, itself a reference to the band's show at the Toledo Sports Arena on their 1977 tour where the temperature on stage reached 126 °F. The song received considerable radio airplay in the Toledo area.

 "City of Love" was inspired by Rabin's visit to Harlem in New York City while on his way to a rehearsal with Foreigner.
 His taxi arrived at the wrong address in a dangerous part of the area.
 Upon his return to Los Angeles, Rabin started to write an "ominous kind of thing" which came easy to him following the experience, "the idea of waiting for the night to come ... the derelicts came out of the sewers at nighttime to be thugs.
 Later Jon put his slant on it which made it more interesting".
-The opening features a snippet of the introduction to Pines of Rome by Italian composer Ottorino Respighi.
+The opening features a looped snippet of the introduction to Pines of Rome by Italian composer Ottorino Respighi as part of the backing track.

-"Hearts" is the album's only track that is credited to the whole group: Rabin came up with the chorus and bridge a few months prior to meeting Squire and White for the first time; Kaye wrote its keyboard introduction, Rabin developed a melody from it, and Anderson developed its counter-melody.
+"Hearts" is the album's second track that is credited to the whole group: Rabin came up with the chorus and bridge a few months prior to meeting Squire and White for the first time; Kaye wrote its keyboard introduction, Rabin developed a melody from it, and Anderson developed its counter-melody.

 Sleeve design

 The album's logo was designed and created by Garry Mouat at Assorted Images on an Apple IIe computer, and a variant would be used on Yes's next studio album Big Generator.
 Trevor Rabin's 2003 album 90124 uses the same cover design with colour and text variations.

-"I became involved as I'd worked with Trevor Horn when he set up the ZTT record label…" Mouat told Classic Rock.
+"I became involved as I'd worked with Trevor Horn when he set up the ZTT record label..."
+Mouat told Classic Rock.
 "At that point the band were called Cinema.
-The original design was similar to the eventual sleeve, but with the elliptical grey Y on its side and without the stick, to make it a C. But when Jon Anderson came back, they reverted to Yes… I know some fans think that sleeve was inappropriate, but Yes wanted something completely different to the Roger Dean works, and were interested in using modern design technology, as it fitted the new techniques they were using."
+The original design was similar to the eventual sleeve, but with the elliptical grey Y on its side and without the stick, to make it a C. But when Jon Anderson came back, they reverted to Yes...
+I know some fans think that sleeve was inappropriate, but Yes wanted something completely different to the Roger Dean works, and were interested in using modern design technology, as it fitted the new techniques they were using."